shawnyin128/shawnyin128.github.io/_projects/jepa_architecture_environment_probing_model.md

 The expanded features are then fed through a series of ConvNeXt blocks, where each block consists of a depthwise convolution with a 7×7 kernel, followed by layer normalization, a point-wise convolution expanding the hidden dimension by a factor of 4, a GELU activation, and another point-wise convolution that projects the dimension back.
 Residual connections are applied within each block to facilitate information flow.

 After passing through all ConvNeXt blocks, an adaptive average pooling layer reduces the spatial resolution to 6×6, and a fully connected layer further projects the flattened features into the target latent dimension.
 A final layer normalization is applied to each branch.
 The object and environment representations are then element-wise added after normalization to produce the final encoded state.
+The layer normalization before addition actually improves the model's performance on distinguishing wall.
+Before applying layer norm, our loss for wall is 4 times higher than loss for object.
+With the normalization, the wall's loss becomer smaller and is about 2 times higher comparing with object loss.

 Initially, we also designed a fusion branch that jointly processed both object and environment inputs through a similar ConvNeXt structure, aiming to model cross-channel interactions more explicitly.
 However, due to memory limitations on a single A100 GPU, this fusion branch was removed in the final implementation.